san-kumar/laravel-crud/docs/guide/install.md

 By default, the generated routes are placed in the `./routes/crud/` directory.
-To include the generated routes in your `routes/web.php` file, just open the `routes/crud/web.php` file and add the following line at the end of the file:
+To include the generated routes just open your `routes/web.php` file and add the following line at the end of the file:

 ```php
 /* inside routes/web.php */